Spanish Golden Age: El Escorial

-El Escorial is a historical residence of the king of Spain.
+El Escorial is the historical residence of the king of Spain.
 It is one of the Spanish royal sites and functions as a monastery, royal palace, museum, and school.
 It is located about 45 km northwest of the Spanish capital, Madrid, in the town of San Lorenzo de El Escorial.
-El Escorial comprises two architectural complexes of great historical and cultural significance: El Real Monasterio de El Escorial itself and La Granjilla de La Fresneda, a royal hunting lodge and monastic retreat about five kilometres away.
+El Escorial comprises two architectural complexes of great historical and cultural significance: El Real Monasterio de El Escorial itself and La Granjilla de La Fresneda, a royal hunting lodge and monastic retreat about five kilometers away.
 These sites have a dual nature; that is to say, during the sixteenth and seventeenth centuries, they were places in which the temporal power of the Spanish monarchy and the ecclesiastical predominance of the Roman Catholic religion in Spain found a common architectural manifestation.
-El Escorial was, at once, a monastery and a Spanish royal palace.
+El Escorial was at once, a monastery and a Spanish royal palace.
 Originally a property of the Hieronymite monks, it is now a monastery of the Order of Saint Augustine.

-Philip II of Spain, reacting to the Protestant Reformation sweeping through Europe during the sixteenth century, devoted much of his lengthy reign (1556–1598) and much of his seemingly inexhaustible supply of New World silver to stemming the Protestant tide sweeping through Europe, while simultaneously fighting the Islamic Ottoman Empire.
+Philip II of Spain, reacting to the Protestant Reformation sweeping through Europe during the sixteenth century, devoted much of his lengthy reign (1556–1598) and much of his seemingly inexhaustible supply of New World silver to stemming the Protestant tide sweeping through Europe while simultaneously fighting the Islamic Ottoman Empire.
 His protracted efforts were, in the long run, partly successful.
-However, the same counter-reformational impulse had a much more benign expression, thirty years earlier, in Philip's decision to build the complex at El Escorial.
+However, the same counter-reformational impulse had a much more benign expression thirty years earlier, in Philip's decision to build the complex at El Escorial.

 Philip engaged the Spanish architect, Juan Bautista de Toledo, to be his collaborator in the design of El Escorial.
 Juan Bautista had spent the greater part of his career in Rome, where he had worked on the basilica of St. Peter's, and in Naples, where he had served the king's viceroy, whose recommendation brought him to the king's attention.
 Philip appointed him architect-royal in 1559, and together they designed El Escorial as a monument to Spain's role as a center of the Christian world.